 Kids Company Virtual Ensembles

-Kids Company Virtual Ensembles provide opportunities for young performers to explore different styles of performance throughout the semester while strengthening their skills in acting, dance, or vocal performance.
-With a new theme each 3-week unit, our ensembles dive into four distinct themes by the end of the semester.
+The Kids Company Virtual Ensembles provide opportunities for young performers to explore different styles of performance throughout the semester while strengthening their skills in acting and voice.
+With a new theme each 3-week unit, our ensembles to dive into four distinct themes by the end of the semester.
 Check out our unit themes below!

-Ensembles Safety & Security Tips at the bottom of this page!
+read the Virtual Ensembles Safety & Security Tips at the bottom of this

 Kids Company Vocal Ensembles will explore how musical stylings contribute to and amplify the stories of characters on stage in musical theatre.
 With a dual emphasis on vocal technique and stylistic coaching, Dr. Spencer Reese will help students develop their voices to suit a variety of musical genres.

 ACTING ENSEMBLESActing Ensemble (ages 7-18) | Tuedays, 6:15pm - 7:15pm

 In Kids Company Acting Ensembles, students will have opportunities to try on a variety of characters and stretch their imaginations as actors.
 In addition to diving into each of our unit themes, Acting Ensembles will also work with different forms such as monologues, one-on-one scenes, and group scene work.

 Classes are limited to six students